-The OFA will continue to provide analysis and advice to the Minister of Finance on applications to the Aboriginal Loan Guarantee Program.
+The OFA will continue to provide analysis and advice to the Minister of Finance on applications to and loan guarantees under the Aboriginal Loan Guarantee Program.

 The OFA will continue to provide analysis and advice as required for any current or proposed business support programs.
 In addition, the OFA will continue to provide analysis and advice where requested on transformation opportunities for ministries, Crown agencies and other public bodies.